What’s the difference between Overlanding vs. Off-Roading?

 EXTREME OFF-ROADING OPTIONS

 For those travelers that are interested in more extreme off-roading excursions as part of your overland travel, there are several companies that provide Jeep Wrangler/Jeep Gladiator, ATV/UTV and other off-roading vehicle tours in designated areas.
 This is especially popular in Moab, UT.
 The companies that provide these tours have vehicles that are more appropriately built out for extreme rugged terrain and carry additional insurance policies to handle these activities.
-While appropriate for extreme off-roading, these vehicles are typically not kitted out for overnight overlanding adventures (for the weight reasons mentioned above), making them an excellent supplement activity for those that want to spend a day on an extreme off-roading tour and then return to their Overland Discovery rig, fully kitted out for convenient cooking, sleeping, and all of your other adventures.
+While appropriate for extreme off-roading, these vehicles are typically not kitted out for overnight overlanding adventures (for the weight reasons mentioned above), making them an excellent supplement activity for those that want to spend a day on an extreme off-roading tour and then return to their campsite.

 As always, in all of your travels – with us and beyond – please respect the environment and tread lightly.
 Enjoy your journey with minimal impact on the environment around you, leaving it pristine for future adventurers.

 You certainly don’t need to travel down gnarly Jeep tracks to have an amazing overland adventure.
 Colorado and the surrounding states are full of amazing backroad terrain that is both suitable for beginners and exciting for seasoned overlanders.
-Our goal at Overland Discovery is to make overland Jeep adventures accessible for all, so don’t hesitate to reach out with questions.
+Our goal at Overland Discovery is to make outdoor adventure accessible for all, so don’t hesitate to reach out with questions.
 No matter what your level of comfort or knowledge with Jeeps, we have the right rig for you!